aliheydarabadii/data_model/README.md

 ```bash
 python3 ./run.py
 ```
-to populate tables with fake data it adds 2 Million posts and 1 seen posts. one note I like to add here is that I combined the voted and skipped tables into one table to use less disk and it is easier to query and name it voted_skipped. schema of the database is defined as
+to populate tables with fake data it adds 2 Million posts and 3 Million seen posts. one note I like to add here is that I combined the voted and skipped tables into one table to use less disk and it is easier to query and name it voted_skipped. schema of the database is defined as
 ```